EmmanuelStan12/map_analyzer_poc/README.md

 ## Setting Up the Environment

 To run the project, you need a working Python environment with the necessary libraries installed.
 Ensure you have a MySQL database set up with the required table schema to store the polygon data.
+Also, you'll need to set the `PYTHONPATH` variable in your process instance by executing `export PYTHONPATH=<project-path>`

 ## Why Python?